 - The $50 registration is non-refundable.

-- In the event that the study permit is refused, the reimbursement of the administration fees will take place upon presentation of the refusal letter from the embassy.
+- In the event that the study permit is refused, the reimbursement of $1000 of the registration fees will take place upon presentation of the refusal letter from the embassy.

 If a student leaves school after September 1st, for whatever reason, including expulsion or because of COVID-19, parents are financially responsible for paying all expenses incurred at the time of departure, as well as tuition and service costs until the end of the full month in which the services were rendered.
 For students receiving financial assistance, it will be applied to the last month of the contract when calculating the amount of any applicable reimbursements.